Thailand Already Reverses Weed Legalization, Industry Panics

 Licensed vendors in Thailand are permitted to sell cannabis for recreational use.
 The sales are primarily intended for local Thai residents and those with valid medical reasons to consume cannabis, but foreigners can also purchase cannabis from these shops.

 The most important rule is that it’s not allowed to smoke marijuana in public places, such as on the streets, at parks, bars, restaurants, and similar settings.
 There are designated areas within hotels, resorts, and other accommodation where it’s totally okay to enjoy cannabis in private.
+On the other hand, some bars and venues offer their own bud and it’s pity not to try it.

 If you are traveling to Thailand and plan on using cannabis, it’s important to be aware of the specific places where the use of cannabis is permitted.
 Breaking the rules on where you can smoke may lead to trouble with authorities.